Biodiscovery in Queensland

 The Biodiscovery Act 2004 aims to ensure biodiscovery activities in Queensland are sustainable, while returning a fair and equitable benefit to the community.
 This is achieved through the following requirements:

-- For material collected from State land or Queensland waters – obtain a collection authority and negotiate a benefit sharing agreement with the Department of Environment, Science and Innovation.
+- For material collected from State land or Queensland waters – obtain a collection authority and negotiate a benefit sharing agreement with the Department of the Environment, Tourism, Science and Innovation.

 - For biodiscovery using First Nations peoples' traditional knowledge – meet the traditional knowledge obligation by ensuring traditional knowledge is only used in biodiscovery under an agreement with the custodians of the knowledge.
 This obligation applies to biodiscovery commenced since September 2020, and in relation to native biological material collection from anywhere in Queensland.